NicoleHitter/capitals-quiz/README.md

 #### JavaScript

-No errors were found when passing through the official Jshint validator Metrics
+No errors were found when passing through the official Jshint validator.
+Metrics
 * There are 5 functions in this file.